 When disciplining an employee, the College will make a reasonable effort to protect the privacy of the employee.

-The College has the authority to conduct investigations n accordance with college policy.
+The College has the authority to conduct investigations in accordance with college policy.

 The College will inform the employee that they are the subject of an investigation and the general nature of the allegations, unless doing so would jeopardize the integrity of the investigation.